Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100%, so the baseline is 3.
-The description does not add any meaning beyond what the input schema already provides for the parameters.
+All 4 parameters have descriptions in the input schema (100% coverage), so the baseline is 3.
+The description does not add any additional meaning or usage hints beyond the schema.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.